qt-pods/qt-pods/README.md

 ```
 qmake && make
 ```
-For system-wide installation run as root:
+For system-wide installation run as root in the folder the executable is located in:
 ```
 make install
 ```